zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

   * The child has two name servers with full set of address records.

 ### IPV6-AND-DEL-OK-NO-IPV4-CHILD
-No IPv4 in zone
+No IPv4 in zone.

 * Zone: ipv6-and-del-ok-no-ipv4-child.delegation01.xa
   * No A records for ns1 and ns2 in zone.
   * Delegation is complete.

 ### IPV4-AND-DEL-OK-NO-IPV6-CHILD
-No IPv6 in zone
+No IPv6 in zone.

 * Zone: ipv4-and-del-ok-no-ipv6-child.delegation01.xa
   * No AAAA records for ns1 and ns2 in zone.